 When an academic unit administrator has a priority candidate applying for a tenure track position who has a partner who will be pursing academic employment, the administrator should ask for the partner’s CV and determine other units for that employment.
 The unit administrator is responsible for contacting other units and discussing the potential for a dual career hire.
 Conversations should include faculty of both units and must include the deans of each college.

-If, after full consideration and agreement, there is interest in pursuing a dual career hire, the following should be submitted to the Senior Vice Provost for Faculty Affairs:
+If, after full consideration and agreement, there is interest in pursuing a dual career hire, the following should be submitted to the Vice Provost for Faculty Affairs:

 a) Undergraduate education